Salty, tart and with a bit of a bite, these Sumac onions tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.

 You sure can!
 Sliced onions look beautiful when transformed into this salad, but if you prefer chopped onions instead, you can totally use them too.

-If the sliced onions seem too strong and pungent, you can soak them in some cold water for 5 minutes and drain them off before putting them to use in the recipe.
+If the sliced onion is too strong and pungent, you can soak them in some cold water for 5 minutes and drain them off before putting them to use in the recipe.

 Your leftover sumac onions can be added to your homemade meatballs or chicken kebabs- just remember to drain any excess liquid away, and the onions will lend that nice tanginess to the dish.